Best Rated Transport

 House Move Costs

-Moving Interstate Calculator
+Moving Costs Calculator

 When using a removalist to move interstate, you will be quoted on cost per cubic metre.
 Cubic metre is the volume of a metre-long cube and is the main unit of measurement in the moving industry.
-Essentially, it means how much space your contents will take up in the truck.

 Cubic Metre Calculator

 To calculate cubic metres (CBM), multiply the length, width, and height of an object or space (measured in metres) to obtain the total volume.
-CBM = length (m) × width (m) × height (m).

 For example, a small office desk measures 1.2 metre, or 120cm (length), 50cm (width) and 1 metre, or 100cm (height).